pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 - **Convolution implementation of sliding windows**:
   - First lets consider that the Conv net you trained is like this (No FC all is conv layers):
     - ![](Images/20.png)
   - Say now we have a 16 x 16 x 3 image that we need to apply the sliding windows in.
-By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 16 x 16.
+By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times.
   - The convolution implementation will be as follows:
     - ![](Images/21.png)
   - Simply we have feed the image into the same Conv net we have trained.